 You may have just been diagnosed with advanced cancer.
 Or perhaps you're struggling with the recurrence of cancer.
-This news may be hard to believe or accept at first.
 Many people say when they heard the news they felt like they were in shock and couldn't hear anything else.
 Having advanced cancer can bring anxiety and uncertainty to your life.
-Remember that you’re still in control of your choices and actions.
+But remember that you’re still in control of your choices and actions.
 You get to choose how to move forward with your care.